laialaodi/markdown-of-script/2023-04-28-harry-potter-english-script.markdown

 **Voldemort**: Weren't you dead?
 Why?
 My magic failed again?

 **Harry**: I'm not dead, Voldemort.
-I don't wand anyone else try to help, and in the total silence his voice carried like a trumpet call, It's got to be like this.
+I don't wand anyone else try to help.
+It's got to be like this.
 It's got to be me.

-Voldemort hissed.
+Voldemort hiss.

 **Voldemort**: Potter doesn't mean that.
 That isn't how he works, is it?
 Who are you going to use as a shield today, Potter?

 **Harry**: Nobody, There are no more Horcruxes.
 It's just you and me.
 Neither can live while the other survives, and one of us is about to leave for good ...

-Voldemort whole body was taut and his red eyes stared, a snake that was about to strike.
+Voldemort whole body is taut and his red eyes stared, a snake that is about to strike.

 **Voldemort**: One of us?
 You think it will be you, do you, the boy who has survived by accident, and because Dumbledore was pulling the strings?